grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 1. Add the `configureExtensionLink` method in your `module.ts(x)` file to register extensions.
 This requires an object containing the following properties:

    - `extensionPointId` _required_ - the unique identifier of the extension point you would like to extend.
+See [available extension points](#available-extension-points-within-grafana) within Grafana.
    - `title` _required_ - used to display your extension at the extension point.
    - `description` _required_ - short description of what your extension does.
    - `path` - a path within your app plugin where you would like to send users when they click the extension.